Sounding Canvas Project Report

 1. Serial Communication: Establishes communication with the Arduino over USB to receive sensor readings.

-2. Threshold-Based Activation: Detects sensor activation when received values exceed predefined thresholds.
+2. Threshold-Based Activation: Detects sensor activation when received values exceed auto discovered thresholds.

-4. Randomized Sound Selection: For each of the four sensors, the program randomly selects one of four distinct sound samples from a corresponding folder.
-The sounds were created using sustained electric guitar recordings to provide sonic variety.
+4. Randomized Sound Selection: For each of the four sensors, the program intelligently selects one of several distinct sound samples from a corresponding folder.
+The sounds were created using sustained electric guitar recordings and other digital instruments to provide sonic variety.

 5. Parallel Playback: Allows for the simultaneous playback of sounds triggered by multiple sensor activations.